 Noboru Iguchi

-Japanese pornographer who switched to over-the-top campy gore movies in the sub-genre I call 'bubble-gum splatter', with outrageously entertaining but dumb action featuring the usual endlessly fetishized Japanese schoolgirls.
+Japanese pornographer who switched temporarily to over-the-top campy gore movies in the sub-genre I call 'bubble-gum splatter', with outrageously entertaining but dumb action featuring the usual endlessly fetishized Japanese schoolgirls.
 Body parts frequently transform into weapons, kills usually involve ridiculous geysers of blood, and every kill features unique, inventive and ridiculously bizarre violence, all in the name of dumb b-movie trashy camp and exploitation.
-His movies don't have the muscle of his peers Yoshihiro Nishimura and Yûdai Yamaguchi mostly because he focuses on teenage girls and silly camp.
+His extreme movie output doesn't have the relative muscle and entertainment factor of his peers Yoshihiro Nishimura and Yûdai Yamaguchi mostly because he focuses on teenage girls or silly camp.
+Also directs a wide variety of films in other genres, including some teenage or erotic dramas, silly action and horror, and very wild and insane pornos.

 Of Some Interest